 The best news of all tonight, we have some younger speakers,

-Peter’s line goes all the way back, to our founder old James Pearson,
+They all maintain the tradition of our founder old James Pearson,

 It would be good to hear some more young folk, on occasions just like this one.

 I wouldn’t say I’ve brought, the ‘Let it Blaw’ tale up to date,

 Perhaps one day another Bard will take up where I’ve left,

 I admit, I’ve dwelt entirely, on our ancient droothie cronies,